sphinx-gallery/sphinx-gallery/doc/configuration.rst

 one is targeting a specific file, it would match the dot in the filename even without this escape character.

 .. note::
-    Sphinx-gallery only re-runs examples that have changed (according to their md5 hash).
+    Sphinx-Gallery only re-runs examples that have changed (according to their md5 hash).
 See :ref:`run_stale_examples` below for information.

 Similarly, to build only examples in a specific directory, you can do::